 Most days involve preparing for and attending 2–4 in-person or virtual meetings with KOLs, internal calls with the medical and commercial teams, conference attendance several times a year, and ongoing literature review.
 Travel is real.
 Autonomy is high.
 Standing 12-hour shifts aren't a thing.

-Start with your Free Reality Check
+Start with your free Career Snapshot

 Educational content only.
 Not financial, career, or legal advice.
 All salary figures are educational estimates and vary by employer, region, and individual qualifications.